ice-lab/icestark/README.md

 ### AppLink

-Replace the `React Router`'s `Link` component, indicating that this jump needs to reload assets Sub-application internal jumps still use `Link`
+Provides declarative, accessible navigation around your application, indicating that this jump needs to reload assets.
+Sub-application internal jumps still use `Link`

 #### to